Scrapping HS2 northern leg would be ‘disaster’, says ex-Tory treasury minister

-The prospect of Rishi Sunak cancelling HS2's northern phase after 13 years of work shows the UK's approach to investing in infrastructure is "a disaster", a top economist has said.
+The prospect of Rishi Sunak cancelling HS2's northern phase after 13 years of work shows the UK's approach to investing in infrastructure is "a disaster", a former Tory Treasury minister has said.

-Jim O'Neill, who also served as a Treasury minister under David Cameron and Theresa May, blasted the government's "superficial obsession" with meeting fiscal rules.
+Jim O'Neill, who also served as commercial secretary to the Treasury, under David Cameron and Theresa May, blasted the government's "superficial obsession" with meeting fiscal rules.

 It comes after The Independent revealed that Mr Sunak and chancellor Jeremy Hunt have held discussions on whether to cut the northern parts of the high-speed rail line – as the pair look for headroom for pre-election giveaways.

-Lord O'Neill, who is best known for coining the economic term Brics, told The Independent: "It is very very disappointing, and the country's long term investment decision-making is a disaster."
+Lord O'Neill, a well-known economist who is best known for coining the economic term ‘Brics’, told The Independent: "It is very very disappointing, and the country's long term investment decision-making is a disaster."

 He added: "The debate and framework for these long-term investment decisions in the UK is dreadful."